 Anjie Swidergal, Area Coordinator: I love St. Ambrose University because I have the freedom to define my position in a lot of ways based on my interests, my residents, and my strengths.
 There is so much support campus-wide for our students and new initiatives!
 The students, staff, and faculty at SAU are really one in a million, and that's what keeps me here and loving my job each morning!

-Being a Hall Director at SAU offers compensation including the following:
+Being a Hall Director or Area Coordinator at SAU offers compensation including the following:

 Cosgrove is a traditional hall housing 224 First Year residents.
 Cosgrove rooms are suite style, with a bathroom joining two double occupancy rooms.
 The campus cafeteria is in Cosgrove, and a 24-7 computer lounge is on the ground floor.